 Choosing the right keywords is an important step in search engine optimization (SEO).
 To optimize your website for first-page search engine rankings, you must decide which keywords to target.
 Search volume, however, can vary between keywords.
 Some keywords generate a larger volume of monthly searches than others.
-While high-volume keywords may lead to more traffic, targeting low-volume keywords offers several SEO benefits.
+While high-volume keywords may lead to more traffic, an experienced SEO company knows, targeting low-volume keywords offers several SEO benefits.

 1) Increased Relevancy